makspll/bevy_mod_scripting/readme.md

     - Globals and bindings are set in one place and translated to all supported languages
     - Broad set of core Bevy bindings generated for you
 - Dynamic systems & components registerable from scripts
+    - Scripts can run in parallel to existing rust systems or other scripts
 - Customizable event driven communication between bevy and scripts (`on_update`, `on_init` etc..)
 - Documentation generation